 Subject Line and Salutation.
 The subject line of the letter should state the facility name, if it is not apparent from the Addressee line, and inspection subject.
 The subject line should contain the inspection report number and notice of violation or nonconformance, if applicable.
 The words "NOTICE OF VIOLATION" and/or "NOTICE OF NONCONFORMANCE" should be included if such notices accompany the inspection report.
 The entire subject line should be capitalized.
 The salutation is placed after the subject line.

 Introductory Paragraphs.
-The first two paragraphs of the cover letter should give a brief introduction, including the dates of inspection.
+The first two paragraphs of the cover letter should give a brief introduction, including the dates of inspection, purpose of the inspection, scope of the inspection, and whether any inspection activities were related to ITAAC.

 Body.
 The body of the letter should discuss the most important topics first.
-The cover letter should communicate the overall inspection results to a vendor’s, applicant’s, or licensee’s management. is the highest-level document and does not need to include all the items inspected nor the inspection procedures used.
+The cover letter should communicate the overall inspection results to a vendor’s, applicant’s, or licensee’s management.
+Inspection findings, unresolved items, or pertinent information that could affect ITAAC closure should be included in the cover letter.
+Specific guidance on the inclusion of inspection information related to ITAAC is included in Appendix A of this manual chapter.
+In addition, the body should include an explanation of why a Notice is being issued in terms of the criteria in Section 2.3.2, “Non-Cited Violation (NCV),” of the NRC Enforcement Policy.
+The cover letter is the highest-level document and does not need to include all the items inspected nor the inspection procedures used.
 It will note the areas covered by the inspection.

 The cover letter must be consistent with the information conveyed in the inspection report and during the exit meeting.
 The cover letter will not contain recommendations or guidance such as “The vendor should…”